are rottweilers so hyper

 1. Your Rottweiler is lonely

 The number one thing to know about the Rottweiler breed is that they are intensely bonded to “their” people.
-These dogs need to be a huge part of your life and your family’s life.
+These dogs must be a considerable part of your and your family’s lives.

 2. Your Rottweiler is bored

-The Rottweiler is incredibly intelligent.
-These dogs score in the highest tier of canine intelligence as measured by a canine psychologist and nearly 200 canine trainers.
+The Rottweiler is brilliant.
+These dogs score in the highest tier of canine intelligence, measured by a canine psychologist and nearly 200 canine trainers.

-So if a Rottweiler dog is not given sufficient mental as well as physical activity, stimulation, and interest in their day, this is likely going to result in hyperactivity.
+So, if a Rottweiler dog is not given sufficient mental and physical activity, stimulation, and interest in their day, this will likely result in hyperactivity.

-A bored Rottweiler is going to turn into a destructive Rottweiler in short order because boredom will drive your dog to find something interesting to do, even if it is digging up your yard or remodeling your den.
+A bored Rottweiler will turn into a destructive Rottweiler in short order because boredom will drive your dog to find something interesting, even digging up your yard or remodeling your den.

 3. Your Rottweiler isn’t getting enough exercise

-While Rottweilers in adulthood don’t need to go nonstop to stay healthy like some working dog breeds, they do need one to two hours of activity per day to burn off steam.
+While Rottweilers in adulthood don’t need to go nonstop to stay healthy like some working dog breeds, they need one to two hours of daily activity to burn off steam.

 4. Your Rottweiler is sick or injured